Bachelor-of-Science-in-DS-and-AI/BITS-DIGITAL-BS.github/README.md

 # BITS DIGITAL BS.github

+<b> Welcome to the Program! </b>

+Congratulations on your admission and welcome to BITS Pilani!

+Your trimester will start in September 2025 with the new student orientation webinar scheduled on September 13, 2025.

+As you're an enrolled student now, you should write to us at bs_dsai@bitspilani-digital.edu.in and quote your student ID number for all of your queries.

+#### Trimester 1

 | Course Code | Course Name | Instructors |
 |-----------|-----------|-----------------|
 | T1-25_BDSDF101 | Data and the World | Dr. Anita Ramachandran |